percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 Hop-by-Hop (HBH): Communications between an endpoint and a Media Distribution Device or between Media Distribution Devices.

-Endpoint: An RTP flow terminating entity that has possession of E2E media encryption keys and terminates E2E encryption.
+Trusted Endpoint: An RTP flow terminating entity that has possession of E2E media encryption keys and terminates E2E encryption.
 This may include embedded user conferencing equipment or browsers on computers, media gateways, MCUs, media recording device and more that are in the trusted